Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/gradual-rollout.md

 ## How to Perform a Gradual Rollout with Unleash

 To follow along with this tutorial, you will need an Unleash instance.
-Follow our documentation on [Self-Hosting with Unleash](/using-unleash/deploy/getting-started) to get started using your infrastructure.
-Alternatively, read our [Quickstart documentation](/quickstart) if you’d like your project to be hosted by Unleash.
+If you’d prefer to self-host Unleash, read our [Quick Start documentation](/quickstart).
+Alternatively, if you’d like your project to be hosted by Unleash, go to [www.getunleash.io](https://www.getunleash.io/plans?_gl=1*1ka2wb0*_gcl_au*MTIxNzI5NDM5MC4xNzI3MTk3Njc2*_ga*MTA3MjUwMjc2Ni4xNzI3MTk3Njc0*_ga_492KEZQRT8*MTcyNzQzNDM3Ny41LjEuMTcyNzQzNDM5Ny40MC4wLjA).

 With Unleash set up, you can use your application to talk to Unleash through one of our SDKs.